r3v3nan1/__PublicProjects/README.md

 # AboutMe
 A quick about me

+ps. this is for my WORK account and this is for a website

-Hello this keegan carmean/ my account R3v3nan1 is use as a code platform for me as i use and give code for
-------know basics and some advance--------
+My account R3v3nan1 is use as a code platform for me as i use and give code for------know basics and some advance-------- Python
-Python
 C#
 Java